arangodb/arangodb-tinkerpop-provider/README.md

 - This library implements the Structure API only.
 The Process API is currently not implemented.
 For optimal query performance, it is recommended to use [AQL queries](#aql-queries).

+## Logging

+The library uses the `slf4j` API for logging.
+To log requests and responses to and from the database, enable the `DEBUG` log level for the logger `com.arangodb.internal.net.Communication`.

 ## Examples and Demo

 The [demo](./demo) project contains comprehensive usage examples of this library.

 For additional examples, check the [Gremlin tutorial](https://tinkerpop.apache.org/docs/3.7.3/tutorials/getting-started/).

 ## Acknowledgments